I may get paid commission for purchases made after clicking a link in this post.

 How to earn lots of money with sponsored posts

 You will also need to get good at negotiating.
-If you want to make good money, always try and negotiate a good fee for every sponsored post you do and if the brand does not have sufficient budget, be prepared to walk away and use your time to do activities (such as working on SEO or your social media engagement, or directly pitching brands) that will be more lucrative in the long term.
+If you want to make good money, always try and negotiate a good fee for every sponsored post you do… And if the brand does not have sufficient budget, be prepared to walk away and use your time to do activities (such as working on your SEO or directly pitching brands) that will be more lucrative in the long term.

-If you want to make serious money, join networks and also pitch brands directly.
-Don’t wait for opportunities to land in your inbox, get out there and make them happen!
+If you want to make serious money, don’t wait for opportunities to land in your inbox, get out there and make them happen!

-When you do do sponsored posts, ensure you are clear on what is required, complete the brief to the required standard (ideally always try to over deliver) and before the deadline, and invoice the brand promptly.
+And when you do get asked to do sponsored posts, ensure you are clear on what is required, complete the brief to the required standard (ideally always try to over deliver) and before the deadline, and invoice the brand promptly.
 Brands will remember bloggers who are easy and professional to work with and you are likely to get more work from them in the future.
 Also, PRs and Brand Managers move around.
 If you are known as polite and easy to work with, you will be remembered, and this may lead to further opportunities with different brands in the future.

 Find out more…

-Find out more on the topic of making money with your blog from the following posts:
+Find out more about the other ways of making money with your blog: